jmanager25/tavares-barbershop/README.md

 ### Bugs

 * On smaller screens the nav bar would wrap and come on top of the gallery and form page.
-In order to fix that issue, the flex wrap was removed and the hamburguer menu was added on devices smaller than 980px.
+In order to fix that issue, the flex wrap was removed and the hamburger menu was added on devices smaller than 980px.

 ![Before](/assets/test/bugs/navbar-bug.jpeg)
 ![After](/assets/test/bugs/navbar-solution.jpeg)

-* When using hamburguer menu on smaller screens the toggle menu would scroll with the page and disappear from the screen.
+* When using hamburger menu on smaller screens the toggle menu would scroll with the page and disappear from the screen.
 To fix the issue the position fixed was added to the toggle menu.

 ![Before](/assets/test/bugs/toggle-menu-before.jpeg)
 ![After](/assets/test/bugs/toggle-menu-after.jpeg)